robbienetzke/personalprojects/README.md

 ### Time Series Analysis

-In this project, I explore a variety of Autoregressive Moving Average models to fit to a dataset of number of acres burned in a county over a few decades.
+In this project, I explore a variety of Autoregressive Moving Average models to fit to a dataset.
 Different models are considered, and one final model is explored in further detail at the end of the report, along with a graph of my predictions for the coming decade.